shanu516516/user-guide/docs/lend.md

 ---
-title: Lending Pool
+title: Liquidity Pool
 sidebar_position: 5
 ---

-# How to Lend for the Twilight Liquidity Pool
+# How to Provide Liquidity to the Twilight Pool

 The Twilight Pool serves as the central liquidity layer for Twilight’s inverse perpetual protocol.
 Traders interact directly with this pool when opening and settling positions, making it the counterparty to all leveraged trades.